javalin/website/_posts/tutorials/2020-08-23-javalin-jte-example.md

 ---

 ## Introduction
-Even in the age of reactive web apps, server-side rendering is still the way to go if SEO is a requirement.
 [jte](https://jte.gg/) is a modern, type-safe template engine, that glues HTML and Java with as little extra syntax as possible.
 In this tutorial you will learn how to use jte in Javalin.